Samsung Controversy: Unrealistic Advertisement Of Women Running Late At Night

 The report also suggests women felt less safe than men walking alone, in all settings.

-Social media users expressed their outrage by calling the Samsung advertisement “ridiculous” and “unrelatable.”
+Social media users expressed their outrage by calling the Samsung controversy revolving around the advertisement “ridiculous” and “unrelatable.”

-To summarise, the Samsung commercial appears to imply that a woman can have such freedom of walking alone at night whilst remaining safe, but this is unfortunately not the reality today.
+To summarize, the Samsung advertisement controversy appears to imply that a woman can have such freedom of walking alone at night whilst remaining safe, but this is unfortunately not the reality today.